plietar/malariasim-gc-writeup/GC.md

 the point where we cannot rely on documentation alone are are going to have to dig into the source code of the R garbage collector.

-Most of the GC is implemented in the `src/main/memory.c` file.
-Around the top of the file, we find a constant [`R_MinFreeFrac = 0.2`][R_MinFreeFrac] which sounds a lot like the 20% mentioned in the internals manual.
+Most of the GC is implemented in the [`src/main/memory.c`][memory.c] file.
+Around the top of the file, we find a constant [`R_MinFreeFrac=0.2`][R_MinFreeFrac] which sounds a lot like the 20% mentioned in the internals manual.
 We can follow the uses of that constant into the end of the [`RunGenCollect`][RunGenCollect-1] function, which is the heart of the garbage collector.
 In there we find the line of code responsible for raising the garbage collection level.
-With a bit of simplification, that code is as follows:
+With a bit of simplification, that code is as
+follows:

 ```c
 if (R_VSize - R_LargeVallocSize - R_SmallVallocSize < size_needed + R_MinFreeFrac * R_VSize) {